tsadm/desktop/README.md

 If the php site is a drupal site, it can be integrated with tsadm as explained in tsadm's help pages. (including /home/tsadm/drupal.settings.php).

 Any plain HTML or php site should be able to run under the httpd container.
-If it requires a mysql database, it should be configured to connect to `tsdesktop-mysqld` server at port `3306`, as `sitename` user to `sitenamedb` database, with an empty password.
+If it requires a mysql database, it should be configured to connect to `tsdesktop-mysqld` server at port `3306`, as `sitename` user (ie: `my-php-site`) to `sitenamedb` database (ie: `my-php-sitedb`), with an empty password.

-Just a few basic php modules are installed on httpd, mainly trying to keep the container's size at minimum, but more can be added as needed.
+Just a few basic php modules are installed in httpd container, mainly trying to keep its size at minimum, but more can be added as needed.